s260895/crypto_perpetual_futures_trader/README.md

 #Steps:
 #1.
 Clone git repo
 #2.
 Enter and save your api user key and private key as g_api_key,g_secret_key at the beginning of the script.
 #3.
+(Optional) Change parameters given to the final function call.
-Run the python script.(Will run indefinitely until User Interrupt)
+#4. python3 live_bot.py (Will keep running indefinitely until User Interrupts)
-#4.
-Profit?
+#5.
+Profit???